 Atticus Shaffer plays Brick Heck.
 He was born in 1998.
 So he’s 13 right now (and making me feel very old because how could someone born then be 13 already!!!!), three years older than Brick.
 But that’s a pretty significant three years, because I feel like there’s a big difference between 13 and 10.
 Anyway, just a tidbit for you.

 I’m just going to reiterate (so that there are no misunderstandings) that when I say I ship Axl and Sue, it’s not because the show is telling me that they want to or should be together, it’s because I, myself, and me think that would be pretty darn great.
 I’ve discussed a lot of different pairings on this blog, some of them canon and some of them not.
 But most of them had some scenes or have been put in situations that would raise some eyebrows.
 Not Axl and Sue.
-These two have nothing going for them.
-There’s almost nothing to squee over.
+These two don’t have anything like that going for them.

 So you shove those hopes right back down to default height.